plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 This was also an auspicious occasion for the sangha to welcome 16 new Dharma teachers in the ensuing Dharma Lamp transmission ceremony.

-With the presence of hundreds of monastics of various Buddhist traditions from Europe, the USA, Vietnam and Thailand, the sangha of Thai Plum Village also celebrated its 10<sup>th</sup> anniversary and hosted the brick-laying ceremony for the construction of the new meditation hall.
+With the presence of hundreds of monastics of various Buddhist traditions from Europe, the US, Vietnam and Thailand, the sangha of Thai Plum Village also celebrated its 10<sup>th</sup> anniversary and hosted the brick-laying ceremony for the construction of the new meditation hall.

 {% image "article2024/Done-Review of the Year/Great Ordination Ceremony/_DSC2314.JPG" %}